gustavomfc/nginxdemo-gcp/terraform/modules/network-basic-infra/README.md

 - ```auto_create_subnetworks``` - Whether to create subnetworks automatically.
 By default this is set to ```False```. (https://cloud.google.com/vpc/docs/create-modify-vpc-networks#create-auto-network)
 - ```routing_mode``` - The VPC routing mode.
 By default this is set to ```GLOBAL```.
 - ```router_name_prefix``` - The prefix that will be used to name the Routers created.
 By default this prefix will be: ```<vpc-name>-router```
+- global_proxy_only_subnet_ip_cidr - The IP CIDR to be used by the Global Proxy Only Subnet.
+If not set, it will defaults to ```100.64.0.0/24``` (A non RFC-1918 CIDR, but it's private, as this range is reserved to be used by carriers in CGNAT, which means it's not routed in the public networks)

 ## Module Outputs